BadSoulSFC/Encrypt-ADR/README.md

 1. Generate an RSA key pair or use existing RSA key pair files (`private_key.pem` and `public_key.pem`).

+To generate an RSA key pair, you can use the OpenSSL CLI:

+Open a terminal or command prompt.
+Run the following command to generate a private key: openssl genpkey -algorithm RSA -out `private_key.pem`

+Run the following command to generate the corresponding public key:

+openssl rsa -pubout -in `private_key.pem` -out `public_key.pem` This command extracts the public key from the private key and saves it in the file `public_key.pem`.

 2. Update the `rsaPrivateKeyFile` and `rsaPublicKeyFile` variables in the code with the paths to your RSA key pair files.

 3. Place the file you want to encrypt in the same directory as the executable and name it `input.txt`.